saeidscorp/tdesktop/README.md

 # [Telegram Desktop][telegram_desktop] – Fork of Official Messenger including a dark theme

-This is the complete source code and the build instructions for the alpha version of the official desktop client for the [Telegram][telegram] messenger, based on the [Telegram API][telegram_api] and the [MTProto][telegram_proto] secure protocol.
+This is the complete source code and the build instructions for the dark version of the official desktop client for the [Telegram][telegram] messenger, based on the [Telegram API][telegram_api] and the [MTProto][telegram_proto] secure protocol.

 The source code is published under GPLv3 with OpenSSL exception, the license is available [here][license].